ecodant/gotabook-client/README.md

 ### Overview

-This repository contains the frontend code for the Digital Interactive Library project.
+This repository contains the frontend code for the Digital Library project.
 This platform aims to provide a rich digital library experience with user interaction, book management, and personalized reader recommendations.

 ### Technologies Used